Fitus/Zaloha2.sh/DOCUMENTATION.md

 option), Zaloha internally flags the second, third, etc. links to same file as "hardlinks", and synchronizes to &lt;backupDir&gt; only the first link (the "file").
-The "hardlinks" are not synchronized to &lt;backupDir&gt;, but Zaloha prepares a restore script in its metadata directory.
+The "hardlinks" are not synchronized to &lt;backupDir&gt;, but Zaloha prepares a restore script for them (file 830).
 If this feature is switched off (no <b>--detectHLinksS</b> option), then each link to a multiply linked file is treated as a separate regular file.